chenurawinrada/LisaTextEditor/README.md

 # LisaTextEditor
+*Updated version: VERSION 5.0
-This my first app using Python.
-And I done this with the help of some websites such as You-Tube, Stackoverflow, Geeks for geeks etc.....
-So there may be some issues.
-But don't worry this app is working good.
-And it is similar to Notepad++.
-But in this app, the only language you  can use is Python.
-Because I did not setup the syntax highlining effect to other programming languages.
+I made this app with the help of some websites such as You-Tube, Stackoverflow, Geeks for geeks etc.....
+This app is similar to Notepad++.
 So enjoy my app.

 <img src="https://github.com/chenurawinrada/LisaTextEditor/blob/master/pics/iconlisa.png">